 Hattie Holden Edmonds

-Born in Sarratt, a sedate little village in Hertfordshire, I had a seventeenth century childhood what with the croquet lawn, the ponies and the Laura Ashley leg o'mutton sleeved dresses.
-A rather strict boarding school with little white gloves worn in church on Sundays, was followed by Exeter University and studious amounts of cider.
-But it was only when I bolted to Berlin aged twenty to teach English for a year that life took a left turn.
-Shacking up in an old sewing machine factory in Kreuzberg, hanging round Nick Cave's bar (Riesiko) in Neukölln, and spending any free cash at Kino Eiszeit (where I saw my first Wim Wenders and Jim Jarmusch films), I finally found my tribe.
+Born in Sarratt, a sedate little village in Hertfordshire, I had an eighteenth century childhood what with the croquet lawn, the ponies and the Laura Ashley leg o'mutton sleeved dresses.
+A very strict boarding school with little white gloves worn in church on Sundays, was followed by Exeter University and studious amounts of cider.
+It was only when I bolted to Berlin aged twenty to teach English for a year that life took a sharp left turn.
+Shacking up in an old sewing machine factory in Kreuzberg, hanging out in Nick Cave's Neukölln bar (Riesiko) and spending any free cash at Kino Eiszeit (where I saw my first Wim Wenders and Jim Jarmusch films), I finally found my tribe.

-Four years later, after multiple bar jobs and a heck of a lot of beer, I landed a job as the London correspondent for the German pop magazine Bravo, interviewing pop stars from Mariah Carey, Lenny Kravitz and Oasis to Meatloaf, Iron Maiden and Take That.
+Four years later, after multiple waitressing jobs, I landed a job as the London correspondent for the German pop magazine Bravo, interviewing pop stars from Mariah Carey, Lenny Kravitz and Oasis to Meatloaf, Iron Maiden and Take That.
 But however jammy the job was, asking celebrities what they ate for breakfast and where they bought their trainers/makeup, just wasn’t doing it for me.
 Like a lot of people, I dreamt of doing something I was passionate about and which might make a smidgeon of a difference.

-A bizarre set of events followed, which ended up with me being given the job of in-house comedy writer at Comic Relief - with zero experience of comedy writing.
-For two and a half years I got to work on projects with some of my heroes including Armando Iannucci, Sacha Baron-Cohen, Steve Coogan, Dawn French and Sally Phillips.
+A bizarre set of events followed, which ended up with me being given the job of in-house comedy writer at Comic Relief.
+For two and a half years I worked on projects with some of my heroes including Armando Iannucci, Sacha Baron-Cohen, Steve Coogan, Dawn French and Sally Phillips.
 I also wrote serious stuff - interviewing Rwandan widows, child carers and people with Alzheimer's.
-Then, three years after the psychic’s prediction, I finally started my first novel, inspired by a true life account of a woman who ‘saw’ a film of her life during a near-death experience.
+During that time, I wrote my first novel, inspired by a true story of a woman who ‘saw’ a film of her life during a near-death experience.

-That was ten years ago, and now I write full time and volunteer Writing for Wellbeing sessions at the homeless charity Refettorio Felix.
-I also set up the House of Talents, a community of established artists, writers, actors, novelists, playwrights, performers and meditation teachers offering creative online courses.
+Now I write full time and volunteer Writing for Wellbeing sessions as part of a Social Subscribing team.
+I also run the House of Talents, a community of established artists, writers, actors, performers and mindfulness teachers.

 Funny old path, but I finally found my passion.

-If you've still got any pressing questions or need to know how many times I failed my driving test (5), you can contact me here.
+If you've still got any pressing questions, you can contact me here.